 Training and Learning Sites

-VA Solutions: An excellent Resources for new, or current Virtual Assistants.
+VA Solutions: An excellent Resource for new, or current Virtual Assistants.
 I get asked A LOT what training I need to become a VA.
 I can promise you, the training never stops.
 I am constantly taking courses and classes that will help me be a better VA.
 Virtual Assistant Solutions is a never-ending treasure-trove of kick-butt good training.
 Founder Tawnya Sutherland runs a tight ship and I am a huge fan :).
 Sign up or get started HERE.

 VANetworking.com: VA Networking is the premier place to go for the training you need to be a VA.
-Owner Tawnya Sutherland has built an amazing business that strives to create community among VA’s and offer the education virtual assistants need.
+Owner Tawnya Sutherland has built an amazing business that strives to create a community among VA’s and offer the education virtual assistants need.
 She also offers a VBSS Virtual Business Startup System which I highly recommend to anyone serious about creating a profitable VA business.

 VAClassroom.com: Another great resource for ongoing education and training for VA’s.

 Alicia Jay from New VA Advice: Being a Virtual Assistant is something is highly recommend for someone looking to work from home and earn a steady income.
 Being a VA is part of my personal Multiple Streams of Income and Alicia is someone I have looked to for advice and support for years.

 ONE MORE THING!
 Grab this freebie too!

 My FREE VA Starter Kit

 Tons of “getting started” info from what kind of gear will you need to where are the best places to find clients.
 Did I mention it was free?